Using ASSETS for concept art in comics and webtoon!

 Concept

-Because of that, speech bubbles happen to also be an important part of the concept as a whole, and the artistic appeal of them can be also specifically designed in graphic novels and colored comics to match the style and improve the overal artistic appeal, of course, you still can stick to the basic simple speech bubbles, but designing them is fun as well.
+Because of that, speech bubbles happen to also be an important part of the concept as a whole, and they also can be specifically designed in graphic novels and colored comics to match the style and improve the overal artistic appeal, of course, you still can stick to the basic simple speech bubbles, but designing them is fun as well.

 The basic shapes of speech bubbles: Talking, thinking, shouting, monologue and whisper.